-Note: default grapheme clusters were previously referred to as "locale-independent graphemes".
-The term cluster has been added to emphasize that the term grapheme as used differently in linguistics.
+Note: Default grapheme clusters were previously referred to as "locale-independent graphemes".

+The term cluster has been added to emphasize that the term grapheme is used differently in linguistics.
 For simplicity and to align with UTS #10: Unicode Collation Algorithm [Collation], the terms "locale-independent" and "locale-dependent" been also changed to "default" and "tailored" respectively.

-Essentially, the default grapheme clusters do only two things: they keep Hangul syllables together, and they don't break before non-spacing marks.
+Essentially, the default grapheme clusters do only two things: they keep Hangul syllables together, and they do not break before non-spacing marks.